Zolko-123/FreeCAD_Assembly4/README.md

 ![](Resources/media/Asm4_wb1.png)

-_Close look at the fields contained in an _`App::FeaturePython`_ object associated with the part 'Cuve'_
+_Close look at the fields contained in an `App::FeaturePython` object associated with the part 'Cuve' The small button under the cursor in the image opens the dialog that allows to edit the parameters of the Attachment Offset placement_

 ![](Resources/media/Asm4_wb2.png)

-_Parameters of the_ `App::Placement` _called 'Offset' allowing relative placement of the link -vs- the attachment LCS_
+_Dialog that opens when clicking the previous small button, and permitting to edit the parameters of the_ `App::Placement` _called_ 'AttachmentOffset' _in the cosntraint associated with a link, and allowing relative placement of the link -vs- the attachment LCS_

 ## Workflow